KhainTCore/wanderingThoughts/README.md

 * Abstract and clean up the CSS for components.
 At the moment there is a lot of duplication
 * Ensure scalability down to mobile
 * Create Favicon to server up
+* Hide console.logs if in Dev mode (on HTTP Errors)

 #### Photography

-* Card Grid
-* Enlarge Selection
 * Need to make Photo delivery more performant
+* Identify panaramas and either stretch for them or flag so the user can easily tell
+* Add subtitles?
+Jokes perhaps?
+* Add entrance animations (Gave up at the moment, as I prefer not being angry every five seconds)

 #### Coding

 * Create examples to be run in live View
 * Figure out how to feed code other than the reusable shared components
 * How to run that code (package dah bich?)
-* Add Syntax hilighting for pretty

 #### Writing

-* Add a area to write out descriptions/author notes for the writing page
-* Add "favorite" button
+Blissfully empty (don't burst my bubble, damn it)

 ## Future Features